-Play Mario Kart 8 Deluxe with your friends
+Grab a friend and race for your life with Mario Kart 8 multiplayer!

-Mario Kart 8 Deluxe is now available on Nintendo Switch.
-While much of the content is the same as it is on Wii U, there are a few changes, like most (but not all) of the characters, karts, tires, and gliders are already unlocked.
-If you're setting up a multiplayer race to compete against your buddies for the first time, here are a few things to help you make the best race of your life.
+Mario Kart 8 Deluxe is the best-selling game on Nintendo Switch.
+There are dozens of characters to choose from, but you'll need to play a few times to unlock everything, including characters, karts, tires, and gliders.
+If you're setting up a multiplayer race to compete against your buddies for the first time, here are a few things to help you get your races set up, whether you're doing a traditional race or one of the game's many modes.

+Remember that while the game can host up to four people locally or eight people online, everyone will need their own Switch controller to play.

-How to select your controllers
+How to connect your controllers

 After you've selected the type of multiplayer race — Grand Prix, Vs. Race, or Battle — you'll have to pick the controllers you'll use to play the game.

 Luckily, your Switch will automatically check for the type of controllers you are using to play a multiplayer game.
-Whether you have two, three, or four players, you'll be asked to register each controller by pressing the R and L buttons simultaneously.
-If you are using Pro controllers, or Joy-Con Grips, press the shoulder L and R buttons at the same time.
+When this screen shows up, register each controller by pressing the R and L buttons simultaneously.
+They're the ones on the top of the controller.
+If you are using half a Joy-Con held sideways to race, you'll need to press the SL and SR buttons simultaneously.

-If you are using a split Joy-Con — one person is using the left controller, and another is using the right — press the side L and R buttons (which will be orientated to the top when holding a Joy-Con in landscape position).

-Have each player confirm their controller before continuing to choose your characters, karts, and the course.
+Have each player confirm their controller by pressing the A button before continuing to choose your characters, karts, and the course.

-You can pick from three different types of races in multiplayer mode: Grand Prix, Vs. Race, and Battle.
-Each one offers a different type of gameplay, and each type has options for what type of race you run.
+You can pick from three different multiplayer modes: Grand Prix, Vs. Race, and Battle.
+Each offers a different type of gameplay, and each has options for the type of experience you will have.

-- Grand Prix - Choose from 50cc, 100cc, 150cc, 200cc, or Mirror.
+Choose from 50cc, 100cc, 150cc, 200cc, or Mirror.
 The "cc" means how fast your kart can go.
 If you're new to the game, pick 50cc until you're experienced enough to move on.
-In Mirror races, everything is backwards and upside-down, which is very disorienting, but tons of fun, especially if you're getting too familiar with a particular course.
+After you've played a while and are looking for a change, you can choose the Mirror races to make everything backward and upside-down.
+It's very disorienting, but tons of fun.

-- Vs. Race - In Vs. Race, you get to customize the rules.
+In Vs. Race, you get to customize the rules.
 You have the same cc speed options, plus the Mirror track, but you can also select whether you and the others are playing on teams or free-for-all.
 You can also choose the type of items that can be collected in the game: No items, no items or coins, frantic items, normal items, shells only, bananas only, mushrooms only, or Bob-ombs only.

-You can choose which level of COM the karts can be from no COM, or easy, medium, or hard.
-You can also restrict the type of COM vehicles to karts only or bikes only.
-When it comes to selecting courses for the full Vs. Race, you can choose them yourself, have them randomly generated, or play in order.
-Lastly, you can play four, six, eight, 12, 16, 24, 32, or 48 races.
-If you plan on having a very long racing session with your buddies, you'll be needing a pitstop before you're done with all 48 races.
+COM refers to the characters controlled by the computer and the settings for it can be set to easy, medium, or hard.
+If they're on easy, computer-controller characters will be easier to beat.

+COM Vehicles refers to the kind of vehicles the computer is allowed to use.
+You can also restrict the type of COM vehicles to karts only or bikes only, if you wish.

-- Battle - In Battle mode, you can select the style of battle, from Shine Thief, Random Battle, Balloon Battle, Renegade Roundup, Bob-omb Blast, or Coin Runners.
+In Battle mode, you can select from six different battle styles: Shine Thief, Random Battle, Balloon Battle, Renegade Roundup, Bob-omb Blast, or Coin Runners.
 You can also select the same customizable options as in the Vs. Race, with the addition of round times for all but the Shine Thief battle.

+- Shine Thief: A special star, or Shine, is located somewhere on the map.
+The goal is to obtain it and avoid getting hit by other players until the time runs out.
+Hitting any player in possession of the Shine makes them lose it.
+Just run into it to pick it up and then avoid everyone.

+- Balloon Battle: Each player has balloons tied to their kart.
+Whenever a player gets hit by another player, they lose a balloon.
+If you loose all your balloons you're out.
+The last one standing with at least one balloon wins.

 Once you've selected a race type and customized your options, hit OK and you're ready to play.